Visit the institution website for COVID‑19 updates

 Candidates must have a degree in dentistry and must have at least two years clinical experience following graduation.
-A good command of the English language is required, please check our website for English language requirements.
-The course runs in even years only.

 Months of entry

 Develop your skills and learn about fixed and removable prosthodontics in order to become competent in the care of patients needing dental rehabilitation.